 Tourists will want to look out for Bus F100 which makes a loop around Ipoh Old town and other busy areas in the city!

 Bus F100 conveniently makes a stop at Ipoh Railway Station too.
-Another common arrival point for visitors from Penang or Kuala Lumpur!
+This is another common arrival point for visitors from Penang or Kuala Lumpur!

-The one-way fare can range from RM1 to RM3+.
+The one-way fare for the bus ranges from RM1 to RM3+.

 Bus F100: